 4. It’s About Cyborgs

 I repeat: cyborgs.
-Not only is the word undeniably badass, the concept is too.
+Not only is the word undeniably badass, but the concept is also.
 A quick Wikipedia search explains a cyborg quite well as an organism that has “restored function or enhanced abilities due to the integration of some artificial component or technology that relies on some sort of feedback.”

-Pretty neat that the Terminator’s CPU is a neural-net processor, a learning computer, and that he gets the crap kicked out of him but keeps on going.
+Pretty neat that the Terminator’s CPU is a neural-net processor, a learning computer, and that he gets the crap kicked out of him but keeps ongoing.
 You also can’t argue that Robert Patrick plays an extremely convincing T-1000.
 That scene where he shakes his finger – creepy AF.